 September always catches me unawares.
-It seems that one day we are wilting in the heat while neighborhood kids shoot hoops well past dusk (how can they see in the dark?).
-The next day a cool breeze comes in, the block is eerily quiet, the kids back at school.
+It seems that one day, we are wilting in the heat, while neighborhood kids shoot hoops well past dusk (How can they see in the dark?).
+The next day, a cool breeze comes in, the block is eerily quiet, the kids are back at school.

 Even though summer isn't officially over till later in the month, for all practical purposes, it's gone.
 Playtime has passed.
 We put on our worker bee wings and get ready for the fall.